 Hyperhidrosis, or excessive sweating is a sweating disorder that affects an estimated 4.8% of the worldwide population.
 Hyperhidrosis is characterized by extreme and uncontrollable sweating of the underarms, hands, face, head or feet.
 This embarrassing sweat can lead to awkward social situations, depression, and frustration.

-Sadly, there’s no silver bullet that will “cure hyperhidrosis”, but there are many effective treatments that can mitigate the embarrassing effects of excessive sweating.
+Sadly, there’s no silver bullet that will “cure hyperhidrosis” but there are many effective treatments for excessive sweating.

-In this article we’ll explore the all the available treatments for hyperhidrosis.
+In this article, we’ll explore various treatments for hyperhidrosis.
 With any luck, we’ll help you find the best hyperhidrosis treatment for you.

 Antiperspirants come in varying types, potency, application methods, and effectiveness.
 The most common are those found at your local grocery store.
 Depending on how much you sweat and what parts of the body are affected, you’ll need to find an antiperspirant that works for you.
-A stronger antiperspirant, sometimes clinical strength, will usually yield a better result.
+A stronger antiperspirant, like clinical strength or prescription strength, will usually yield a better result when treating hyperhidrosis.

 How does Antiperspirant help treat excessive sweating?

-It’s not uncommon for people to ask “what’s the best deodorant for hyperhidrosis?”
+Many people ask us “what’s the best deodorant for hyperhidrosis?”

-The answer might be surprising.
-There isn’t one.
+The answer might surprise you… there isn’t one.
 Deodorants don’t stop or reduce sweat.
-Deodorant eliminates odor causing bacteria and masks body odor.
-Antiperspirant / Deodorant combo products are out there, but they typically fall short in treating more severe cases of hyperhidrosis.
+Deodorant eliminates odor-causing bacteria and masks body odor.
+Antiperspirant is the real secret to stopping sweat.
+While there are antiperspirant deodorant combos out there, they typically fall short in treating hyperhidrosis.